How long is the adoption process?

 What are the hours of the rescue and how do I get there?

 All dogs are seen by appointment only.
 Appointments are made to qualified adopters only after an application has been submitted and approved.
-If you would like to just to see some of the GSPs, we invite you to visit one of the adoption events that we attend throughout the year.
+If you would like to simply meet some of the GSPs, we invite you to visit one of the adoption events that we attend throughout the year.

 Can you take my dog?